kumu/help/site/basics/getting-started.md

 * Focus (<i class="fa fa-crosshairs"></i>)
 * Access additional settings (<i class="fa fa-ellipsis-h"></i>)

 The main menu serves as a quick way to switch between maps, perspectives, and also edit project settings.
-In addition to clicking on the icon in the toolbar, you can also access it by hitting ***spacebar*** on your computer.
+In addition to clicking on the icon in the toolbar, you can also access it by hitting ***tab*** on your computer.